Fxztam/setup_pg_adb/livelabs/provision-adb/provision-adb.md

 6. Configure the database, select the **Always Free** option:

     - **Always Free** - For this lab, you can select this option to create an always free autonomous database, or not select this option and create a database using your paid subscription.
 An always free database comes with 1 CPU and 20 GB of storage.
 Selecting Always Free will suffice for this lab.
     - **Choose database version** - Select a database version from the available versions.
+Both 19c and 21c are supported for using properth graph feature.
     - **OCPU Count** - Number of CPUs for your service.
 For this lab, choose an always free database, which comes with 1 CPU.
     - **Storage (TB)** - Select your storage capacity in terabytes.
 For this lab, specify **1 TB** of storage.
 Or, if you choose an always free database, it comes with 20 GB of storage.
     - **Auto scaling** - For this lab, keep auto scaling should be **disabled**.